nikhil27gargeya/nikhil27gargeya.github.io/mvcmvvm.md

 Model View ViewModel:
 Model: Data Layer
 View: UI
-ViewModel (Model-ish): Abstraction of the view that exposes certain properties which are data binded with the model
+ViewModel (Model-ish): Abstraction of the view that exposes certain properties which are data binded with the view.
+The view updates upon state changes.

 https://learn.microsoft.com/en-us/archive/blogs/johngossman/advantages-and-disadvantages-of-m-v-vm